'Stranger Things' star Millie Bobby Brown enrolled at Purdue University - KESQ

 By Marianne Garvey

-Millie Bobby Brown is enrolled in Purdue University and attending classed online.
+Millie Bobby Brown is enrolled in Purdue University and attending classes online.

 The “Stranger Things” star revealed the news in an interview with Allure magazine, saying she is studying human services, where “you learn about the system and how to help young people.”